 NOTE: Child care services may be provided to comply with the Family Plan as agreed upon by the TANF CM.
 The TANF CM must notify the child care worker if there is a change in medical capacity.
-TANF-CARES child care authorization may be up to 52 weeks at a time.
+TANF-CARES child care authorization will be 12 months(52 weeks) at a time.

-If child care assistance is needed, the TANF CM will send the TANF child care unit via the ABC Mailbox in SCOSA the DSS Form 1269, Request for Support Services, and the DSS Form 3791, SC Voucher Program Application, and other documentation as appropriate to request child care.
+If child care assistance is needed, the TANF CM will send the TANF child care unit via the ABC Mailbox in SCOSA the Source Form 1269, Request for Support Services, and the Source Form 3791, SC Child Care Scholarship Program Application, and other documentation as appropriate to request child care.